 Basement storage

-If your home has a basement where the furnace or heating appliances are kept, it would be cool to store your mower here during winter.
+If your home has a basement where the furnace or heating appliances are kept, storing your mower here during winter would be cool.
 Your basement is a good storage location because it’s typically warmer than outdoors.

-If you decide to use your basement, remember to place the lawn mower on bricks or other surfaces off the ground.
+Remember to place the lawn mower on bricks or other surfaces off the ground if you use your basement.
 Use a tarp to cover it to prevent dust.

 Lease a storage unit